Lowcountry Rapid Transit

 View the Route

-LCRT will expand access to jobs, affordable housing, education and community resources.
+LCRT will expand access to jobs, affordable housing, education, and community resources.
 It will provide a new means of transportation and lead to economic growth in the region.

 TOD is a planning concept that encourages the development of compact, walkable, and bikeable communities centered around and connected to high quality public transportation.
 Through successful TOD, communities along the corridor will benefit from improved access to jobs, education, and services, reduced travel times, economic development, and affordable housing.

 Yes.
 There will continue to be opportunities for the public to comment on the project.
 Additional public meetings, events and workshops will be planned as the project moves forward.
+Sign up for our newsletter or follow us on social media for event updates.

 Business owners can contact the project email, info@lowcountryrapidtransit.com, or call the project hotline, 843-303-9698, to leave a comment or receive more information on how to get involved.